Batu Caves Dress Code: What to Wear for Women, Men and Children

 • Knee-length shorts (at or below the knee)

-• Comfortable walking shoes or secure sandals
+• Comfortable walking shoes or secure sandals with grip

 • Short shorts or mini skirts (above the knee)

-• Tank tops, tube tops, spaghetti straps
+• Tank tops, tube tops, or spaghetti-strap tops worn without a cover

 • Sleeveless muscle tees or singlets (men)

-• See-through or skin-tight clothing
+• See-through, sheer, or skin-tight clothing

 • Shirtless entry (men)